+Othering Fandom or a Celebrity Swimming Against the Stream?

 Given Neil Peart’s desire to stay below the fan radar while not performing music, it appears somewhat paradoxical for him to produce a consist series of autobiographical discourses that explore multiple facets of his personal life to an often painfully emotional degree.
 And this contradiction is not lost on Peart, either.
 As he remarks within Roadshow on the sales of his books at concert merchandise stands: